 8. Ginseng

-The well-known Asian Ginseng, a real superfood used by Chinese medicine for hundreds of years, is a very valid supplement in all fields of knowledge: it improves the functioning of memory, attention, mood, and also reduces the effects of fatigue.
+The well-known Asian Ginseng, a true superfood used in medicine Chinese for hundreds of years, it is a very valid supplement in all fields of knowledge: it improves memory functioning, attention, mood, and also reduces the effects of fatigue.
 It also reduces the growth of blood glucose levels.
-Advance confidently, and take 500mg twice a day.
+Move forward with confidence, and take 500mg twice a day.
 It's good.

 9 Rhodiola Rosea

-It can certainly be used to improve memory and learning, but the real power of this plant ( http://examine.com/supplements/Rhodiola+Rosea/ native to the arctic regions) is in its ability to reduce the sense of anxiety and fatigue.
-For decades the populations of Russia and Scandinavia have made profitable use of it: recent studies have shown the extreme ability to positively influence mental stress, increase intelligence and improve associative thinking, short-term memory, calculation skills. and even visual perception.
-In terms of dosage, from 100mg to one gram per day, to be divided into two equal doses.
+It can certainly be used to improve memory and learning, but the real power of this plant ( https://examine.com/supplements/Rhodiola+Rosea/ native to the arctic regions) is in its ability to reduce a sense of anxiety and fatigue.
+For decades the populations of Russia and Scandinavia use it profitable: recent studies have shown the extreme ability to positively influence mental stress, increase intelligence and improve associative thinking, short-term memory, calculation skills and even visual perception.
+In terms of dosage, from 100mg one gram per day, to be divided into two equal doses.

 10. Spanish Sage (Salvia Lavandulaefolia)